Jeremiah0175/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script that displays all users and their home directories, sorted by usersa script that displays all users and their home directories
+a script that takes a list of words as input and prints only words that appear exactly once